 There is barely a difference between the two.
 Leather is a general term.
 It refers to the material or fabric that comes from animal skin through the process of tanning.
 It may refer to the variety of types of leather and the different qualities of the material as well.
 On the other hand, Nappa leather is more of a specific term that describes a specific group of leather.
 Typically it describes a quality of leather that is very smooth, soft, and flexible.

 Moreover, leather, in general, can have different treatments.
 Some may have gone through sanding or buffing.
-Or some may have gone through natural or chromium tanning.
+Some may have gone through natural or chromium tanning.
 While Nappa leather usually has a natural, high-quality, incorrect grain surface.
 It also likewise only goes through chromium tanning and not natural tanning.

 In conclusion, there is barely a difference between the two.
 Leather is a general term that may refer to a variety of types and qualities.
 Napa leather on the other hand is a specific term that describes a particular quality of leather.